HanaDigital/NovelScraper/.github/ISSUE_TEMPLATE/bug_report.md

 Steps to reproduce the behavior:
 1. Go to '...'
 2. Click on '....'
-3. Scroll down to '....'
+3. Search for '....'
-4. See error
+4. See error.

 **Expected behavior**
 A clear and concise description of what you expected to happen.

 **Screenshots**
-If applicable, add screenshots to help explain your problem.
+If helpful, add screenshots to help explain your problem.